 Some students conduct independent research or serve as research assistants on faculty members' projects.
 Many such collaborations have led to student-faculty co-authored conference presentations, articles and chapters.
 Most special majors complete a one or two credit thesis which involves original research.

 All of the College librarians are eager to assist students with research questions.
-Pamela Harris, Head of Reference, serves as the library liaison for Educational Studies.
+Christina Bush, Social Sciences & Data Librarian, serves as the library liaison for Educational Studies.

 Fieldwork and Community Based Learning Opportunities